Lisa Rose Myers: Practices

 Indigenous Canadian contemporary artist Lisa Myers often draws on her family histories in creating her artwork.
-The artworks all come together, intertwining to represent a fully fleshed out image of stories told to Myers by her Anishinaabe grandfather about his 250km journey, which he took on foot, escaping a residential school in order to return home.
+The artworks all come together, intertwining to represent a fully fleshed out image of stories told to Myers by her Anishinaabe grandfather about his 250 km journey, which he took on foot, escaping a residential school in order to return home.
 Her work speaks to the generational traumas caused by the Canadian residential school system, honing in on her grandfather’s journey as the primary source of inspiration, and expanding upon details of his journey, such as the fact that he sustained himself on wild blueberries during the long walk, in order to create a large, intertwining narrative through a series of many works.

 About her own work and the methods she uses, Myers states, “I consider walking and cooking as research methods for art making.
 Using video, super eight film, photographs, sound, and writing as documentation sources, I delve into stories and experiment with ways to retell or re-construct narratives in sculptural and installation form.
 I use a range of media and materials in my artwork including printmaking, sewn structures and surfaces often involving video projections, audio and the assemblage of materials such as food, seeds, canvas and beads.
 The tactile nature of working with these materials is similar to the creative process of cooking.
 Each ingredient has a story and its origin or cultivation contributes to the meal, as do the materials that I bring together in my artwork.
 The emphasis on food and place resonate through much of my work and reifies the stories and meaning embedded and imbued on these elements.”